Simulations of particle acceleration beyond the classical synchrotron burnoff limit in magnetic reconnection: An explanation of the Crab flares: Solution to Crab gamma-ray flares?

 \item{{\bf Flux/energy correlation:} One of the most remarkable features of the April 2011 flare is the discovery of a clear correlation between the $>100$~MeV flux and the cut-off energy, such that $\nu F_{\nu}(>100~$MeV)$\propto \epsilon_{\rm cut}^{+3.42\pm 0.86}$ \citep{2012ApJ...749...26B}.
 This result is interpreted by \citet{2012ApJ...749...26B} as the signature of the rapid variations of relativistic Doppler-boosted emission \citep{1985ApJ...295..358L}.
-We discovered in Section~\ref{var} that reconnection can reproduce such a correlation as well, with a power-law index ${\rm corr}\approx+3$, and mimic the effect of Doppler beaming as expected in ultra-relativistic reconnection \citep{2005MNRAS.358..113L,2009MNRAS.395L..29G,2012arXiv1211.0296G}.}
+We discovered in Section~\ref{var} that reconnection can reproduce such a correlation as well, with a power-law index ${\rm corr}\approx+3$, and mimic the effect of Doppler beaming.
+Relativistic bulk outflows with Lorentz factor of order $\Gamma\sim\sqrt{\sigma}=4$ are expected in relativistic Petschek reconnection \citep{2005MNRAS.358..113L}, and lead to a Doppler amplification of the observed emission \citep{2009MNRAS.395L..29G,2010MNRAS.402.1649G,2011MNRAS.413..333N, 2012MNRAS.426.1374C,2013MNRAS.431..355G}.
+However, a Petschek-like reconnection configuration is traditionally associated with either the Hall effect or a highly-localized anomalous resistivity due to current-driven plasma microinstabilities, both of which are absent in our 2D pair plasma simulations\footnote{See, however, \citet{2007PhPl...14e6503B} who pointed out that the divergence of the electron/positron pressure tensor can effectively play the role of anomalous resistivity, facilitating fast reconnection in collisionless pair plasmas.}.
+Hence, the scaling $\Gamma\sim\sqrt{\sigma}$ may not be valid in the plasmoid-dominated reconnection regime explored by the simulations.
+Our results suggest that the reconnection outflows are not strongly relativistic, i.e., $\Gamma\sim 1$, as expected in relativistic Sweet-Parker reconnection \citep{2005MNRAS.358..113L}.
+Here, we attribute the beaming of the radiation to the strong energy-dependent anisotropy of the particles only (Section~\ref{spec}, see also \citealt{2012ApJ...754L..33C}).
+The beaming pattern obtained in the simulations is not consistent with a relativistic Doppler effect that beams all the emission by the same factor, regardless of the particle energy.
+This is a possible observational test of the kinetic beaming.}

 \end{itemize}